fishinwind/workshop/content/Classes/class-7.rst

     $ bedtools slop -b 2000 -i $tssbed -g $chromsize > $slopbed

 Inspect the slop'd file and make sure you understand how it is different from the input BED file.
+Check the new widths of each region using ``awk``.

 Make windows
 ------------